 Now let us load a more complex graphic.
 For this we are going to use a URL that contains the information we need.
-In the field "Fetch track file from this URL", enter the following and click on import (hint: sometimes you have to zoom in or out a little to see your new glyph): http://goo.gl/igfrO
+In the field "Fetch track file from this URL", enter the following and click on import (hint: sometimes you have to zoom in or out a little to see your new glyph): XXXXXXXX

-2.4 Designing PCR Primers with GBrowse
+2.5 Designing PCR Primers with GBrowse